British hacker for Islamic State killed in U.S. drone strike in Syria - sources

 WASHINGTON A British hacker who U.S. and European officials said became a top cyber expert for Islamic State in Syria has been killed in a U.S. drone strike, a U.S. source familiar with the matter said on Wednesday.

-It was the second reported killing of a senior Islamic State figure in the last eight days after the group's second-in-command was killed in a U.S. air strike in Iraq on Aug.
+It was the second reported killing of a senior Islamic State figure in the last eight days.
+Islamic State's second-in-command was killed in a U.S. air strike near Mosul, Iraq, on Aug.
 18.

-The source indicated that the U.S. Defense Department was likely involved in the drone strike that killed British hacker Junaid Hussain, a former Birmingham, England, resident.
+The source indicated that the U.S. Defence Department was likely involved in the drone strike that killed British hacker Junaid Hussain, a former resident of Birmingham, England.

-A CSO Online report said the strike took place on Tuesday near Raqqa, Syria.
-Hussain, 21, moved to Syria sometime in the last two years.
+A report on the website CSO Online said the drone strike took place on Tuesday near the Syrian city of Raqqa.

 U.S. and European government sources told Reuters earlier this year that they believed Hussain was the leader of CyberCaliphate, a hacking group which in January attacked a Twitter account belonging to the Pentagon, though the sources said they did not know if he was personally involved.